Skip to content

 Step 3 – Plan for Access and Scheduling

-Testing requires access to key parts of the LEV system.
+LEV thorough examination and testing requires access to key parts of the LEV system.
 To prepare:

 • Clear any obstructions around hoods, ducts, and fans